annabush092/SyncedIn-frontend/README.md

   Also allow a user to change their password

   have JWT auth control the rest of the fetch requests in App

+  give posts a time converted to the user's timezone

 Stretch refactors: